Struggling with productivity in your work-at-home environment? Use these 11 digital and non-digital tools to solve your issues.

 11. Get Help Where You Need it

 You can waste a lot of time trying to complete tasks that are not your forte.
 If you are not a skilled writer, for example, and you must compose a complex proposal, then bite the bullet and hire out that work.
 You are a freelancer who can use other freelancers too.
 Check out the best editing services and get those pieces polished up.
+Whether you work in an international kindergarten in Bangkok or Starbucks in Seattle, you have many choices.

 There you have it – digital and non-digital tools the will help you become more productive.
 The life of a freelancer can be amazing.
 But it must be tempered with solid organization and self-control.
 These 10 tools should help.